diwalkerdev/Aim/README.md

 * The fields `compiler`, `flags` and `defines` are normally written at the top of the target file before the builds section.
 By default, all builds will use these fields i.e. they are global, but they can also be overridden by specifying them again in a build.
 Note that when these fields are specified specifically for a build, they completely replace the global definition; any `flags` or `defines` that you specify must be written out in full as they will not share any values with the global definition.

 ## Supporting Multiple Targets
-Aim treats any build variation as its own unique build target with its own unique `target.toml`.
+Aim treats any build variation as its own unique build target with its own unique `target.py`.

 A build target is some combination of _things_ that affects the output binary such as:
  * operating system (Windows, OSX, Gnu Linux)